wazuh/wazuh-dashboard-plugins/README.md

-# Wazuh Kibana App
+# Wazuh OpenSearch Dashboards App

 [![Slack](https://img.shields.io/badge/slack-join-blue.svg)](https://wazuh.com/community/join-us-on-slack/)
 [![Email](https://img.shields.io/badge/email-join-blue.svg)](https://groups.google.com/forum/#!forum/wazuh)
 [![Documentation](https://img.shields.io/badge/docs-view-green.svg)](https://documentation.wazuh.com)
 [![Documentation](https://img.shields.io/badge/web-view-green.svg)](https://wazuh.com)

-This repository contains the Wazuh Kibana plugin, from which you can navigate through the Wazuh data using visualizations in a simple and understandable way.
+This repository contains the Wazuh OpenSearch Dashboards plugin, from which you can navigate through the Wazuh data using visualizations in a simple and understandable way.
 It also allows you to manage the configuration and capabilities of the Wazuh server.

 Wazuh is a security detection, visibility, and compliance open source project.
 Wazuh helps you to gain deeper security visibility into your infrastructure by monitoring hosts at an operating system and application level.